seamplex/feenox/doc/tutorials/110-tensile-test/README.md

 Yet in the extreme case that the complexity of the problem asks for, the input file could be machine-generated by a script or a macro (rule of [generation](https://homepage.cs.uri.edu/~thenry/resources/unix_art/ch01s06.html#id2878742)).
 Or if the circumstances call for an actual graphical interface for properly processing (both pre and post) the problem, the input file could be created by a separate cooperating front-end such as [CAEplex](https://www.caeplex.com) in [@fig:tensile-cad] above (rule of [separation](https://homepage.cs.uri.edu/~thenry/resources/unix_art/ch01s06.html#id2877777)).
-In any case, the input files---both for Gmsh and for FeenoX---can be tracked with [Git](https://en.wikipedia.org/wiki/Git) in order to increase traceability and repeatability of engineering computations.
+In any case, the input files---both for [Gmsh](http://gmsh.info/) and for [FeenoX](https://www.seamplex.com/feenox/)---can be tracked with [Git](https://en.wikipedia.org/wiki/Git) in order to increase traceability and repeatability of engineering computations.
 This is not true for most of the other FEA tools available today, particularly the ones that do not follow McIlroy’s recommendations above.

 Given that the problem is relatively simple, following the rule of [simplicity](https://homepage.cs.uri.edu/~thenry/resources/unix_art/ch01s06.html#id2877917), the input file [`tensile-test.fee`](tensile-test.fee) ought to be also simple.
 Other cases with more complexity might lead to more complex input files.

-Out of the full input file listed in @sec:foreword, the lines that actually ask FeenoX to perform the problem at hand are:
+Out of the full input file listed in @sec:foreword, the lines that actually ask [FeenoX](https://www.seamplex.com/feenox/) to perform the problem at hand are:

 ```{.feenox include="tensile-test-base.fee"}
 ```

 The details of why, how and what “FeenoX input files” look like is discussed in [section\ 3.1 of the Software Design Specification](https://www.seamplex.com/feenox/doc/sds.html#sec:input).
-TL; DR: there are definitions (nouns) and instructions (verbs).
+TL; DR: there are

+ * definitions (nouns), and
+ * instructions (verbs).

-The first line is a definition that asks FeenoX to solve a mechanical problem.
+The first line is a _definition_ (“problem” is a noun) that asks [FeenoX](https://www.seamplex.com/feenox/) to solve a mechanical problem.
-The second line is an instruction that reads the mesh that we created in the previous step.
+The second line is an _instruction_ (“read” is a verb) that reads the mesh that we created in the previous step.

-The next two lines are instructions that assign numerical values to specially-named variables that hold the material properties.
+The next two lines are instructions that assign numerical values to specially-named variables that hold the material properties using the `=` instruction.
 In this case, since there is only one material with homogeneous properties we can use the special scalar variables `E` and `nu` to hold the Young modulus and Poisson’s ratio respectively.
 For completeness, this is a quick table about how to define material properties: